Brookesloci/Symbiodinium_IE_evolution/README.md

 The folder, `intron_models`, contains the alignment files and phylogenetic tree file to reproduce the ancestral intron reconstruction in the paper using the graphical user interface in [Malin](http://www.iro.umontreal.ca/~csuros/introns/malin/) along with results from the analyses.

+### Introner element families

+The folder, `intron_models`, contains fasta files of sequences for each ILE family in each considered species.
+The